meghana-ps/Multi-Asset-Stock-Price-Prediction-using-Deep-Learning-and-Machine-Learning/README.md

 ## 🚀 Project Overview

-This project explores the application of **Deep Learning and Machine Learning techniques for financial time-series forecasting**, with the objective of predicting future stock prices from historical market data.
+This project explores the application of Deep Learning and Machine Learning techniques for financial time-series forecasting, with the objective of predicting future stock prices from historical market data.

-The study compares multiple predictive approaches, including:

-- Long Short-Term Memory (LSTM)
-- Gated Recurrent Unit (GRU)
+The study compares multiple predictive approaches, including Long Short-Term Memory (LSTM), Gated Recurrent Unit (GRU), CNN-LSTM, Attention-LSTM, Random Forest, and XGBoost.
-- CNN-LSTM
-- Attention-LSTM
-- Random Forest
-- XGBoost

-The models are trained on historical daily closing prices of five major technology companies and evaluated using **Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE)**.
+The models are trained on historical daily closing prices of five major technology companies and evaluated using Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE).

-The primary objective is to understand how different model architectures capture **temporal dependencies, market trends, volatility, and sequential patterns** in financial data.
+The primary objective is to understand how different model architectures capture temporal dependencies, market trends, volatility, and sequential patterns in financial data.

 ---